altocodenl/cell/vibey.md

 - I ask a question to the LLM which requires tool use (say a diff): please add a console.log at the top of vibey-server.js.
 - The LLM asks for it and I need to authorize it.
 I authorize it once.
 - The diff is applied.
 I can see it with a green background.

+Known bugs to fix:
+- When I'm in a doc and I go to a dialog, the contents of the doc are in the box on the dialog.

 Flow #2: